ksurajsingh/ksurajsingh.github.io/Readme.md

 # TODO [ Core Features ]

+- [ ] [IMMEDIATE] a design idea for notes - black background with colorised font - a distinct color for heading , content, subtopics etc.
+  - [ ] add dsa
+   - [ ] responsive
+  - [ ] add fsd
+   - [ ] responsive
+  - [ ] Try to add more images [ topics / subtopics , maybe examples as well [ for more detailing ]]
 - [ ] [URGENT] remove the clones and other material that could be flagged for copyright infringement. [ clones + blog-home page gif's inhibited audio + the videos in few of my blogs ].
 Mostly zip it. [ CHECK FOR MEMES AS WELL 😭 ]
 - [ ] Think what to do with the the copyrighted content that is been zipped.
 - [ ] add studies - Benkyo
 - [ ] [EXPERIMENTAL] add a jp switch to switch to japanese any time someone wants - to add benkyo to learnings

 ## Bug
+- [ ] complete the blog from wed-aug-20 [ in dandadan eps thats downloaded , one ep has the cat - turbo granny quetioning okarun weather what he wants to learn is "how to punch" or "to get stronger" ]
 - [ ] Find reason for Duplicate Ninja harroti blog
 - [ ] fix bomb blog
 - [ ] Fix  a55648ae825d18fd116ab1c05ffa1579bc5b17de